 Bryan W. Mattimore, in his new book Idea Stormers: How to Lead and Inspire Creative Breakthroughs, outlines seven ideation techniques that consistently deliver excellent results and can be used to address nearly any kind of creative challenge:

 Most industries have an orthodoxy – a set of deeply-held, unspoken beliefs that everyone follows when it comes to “how we do things around here.”
 This is the functional equivalent of a set of blinders, like horses wear.
 We continue plodding straight ahead, unable to see what lies to the right or left of us.
-By questioning assumptions during every point of the product or service development process, we can entertain new ideas and possibilities.
+By questioning assumptions in an enterprise during every point of the product or service development process, we can entertain new ideas and possibilities, that can help us to overcome worst scenarios arising against business success and provogue to Learn 5 Best Lessons from Failed Startups.

 Mattimore tells the story of his colleague Gary Fraser, who took over the oral care business unit at Unilever, and had to take on two much larger, deeply entrenched competitors in the toothpaste market, Colgate and Crest.
 He couldn’t compete with them head-to-head from a product standpoint, and couldn’t possibly outspend them in marketing.
 The solution was for Fraser and his team to question every facet of their business, including product packaging, pricing and advertising.
 The result was the world’s first baking soda and peroxide toothpaste, Mentadent, which was very successful.